mailcow/mailcow-dockerized-docs/docs/client/client-apple.en.md

 1. Open the *Settings* app, tap *Mail*, tap *Accounts*, tap *Add Acccount*, select *Exchange*.
 2. Enter your email address<span class="client_variables_available"> (<code><span class="client_var_email"></span></code>)</span> and tap *Next*.
 3. Enter your password, tap *Next* again.
+With 2-Factor-Authentication enabled, you have to use an App password instead of your regular password.
 4. Finally, tap *Save*.